Interpreting Wait Events

 361 10-MAR-05 03.00.25.885 PM 10-MAR-05 04.00.02.018 PM

-Just like ASH, AWR runs on all Oracle 10g databases by default.
-Also like ASH, you are not allowed to query the AWR views (or run AWR reports) unless you have licensed the Diagnostic Pack.
+Just like ASH, you are not allowed to query the AWR views (or run AWR reports) unless you have licensed the Diagnostic Pack.
 Because AWR consumes system resources when collecting snapshots and uses up storage in the SYSAUX tablespace, you may want to disable the collection of AWR snapshots if you are not licensed to use AWR.
 This may be done by using the dbms_workload_repository package.
-If AWR is not available to you, Statspack is still a good way to go in Oracle 10g.
+If AWR is not available to you, Statspack is still a good way to go.

-Oracle 10g introduces a new concept called Time Model Statistics.
+Oracle has a concept called Time Model Statistics.
 This information provides yet another way to see how time is spent, and with greater detail than was available previously.
 The v$sys_time_model view shows time model statistics for the entire system since instance startup, while the v$sess_time_model view shows time model statistics for each session since session start.
 The columns in these two views are as follows:

 Name Null?
 Type